Pulled Apart - Part XIV: DevExpress

 Grid Extensions

-For the January 2011 release we switched to the DevExpress grids, which meant a lot of code needed to be changed (or just deleted) and I ended up writing a few extensions for the grids which I believe may be of use to other people:
+For the January 2011 release, we switched to DevExpress grids, which meant a lot of code needed to be changed (or deleted).
+I ended up writing a few extensions for the grids that I believe may be useful to others:

-Rather than working with a collection of selected rows, this allows you to get the values of the selected rows:
+Instead of working with a collection of selected rows, this lets you get the values of the selected rows:

 public static IEnumerable<T> SelectedItems<T>(this ColumnView view) where T : class